 - Smooth Transition: We expect a seamless transition with minimal disruption to you and your clients.

-- Better, Safer Client Experience: The shift will ultimately give your clients greater control of their financial data and enhance their experience in the eMoney system.
+- Better, Safer Client Experience: The shift will ultimately give your clients greater control of their financial data and enhances their experience in the eMoney system.

 Watch a recording of our API Transition webinar with CEO, Ed O’Brien to get the full story on our upcoming API-based aggregation methodology.